22Laser & Devices

 You can reduce sun damage by avoiding prolonged exposure, as well as reduce the appearance of damage with laser treatments and other anti-aging procedures.
 If you do plan to be in the sun, protect yourself by covering up with appropriate clothes, wearing a wide-brimmed hat, and using no less than a broad-spectrum SPF 15 sunscreen.

 Skin Cancer in the U.S.

 It is believed that nearly half of all Americans will develop some form of skin cancer by the age of 65, the main culprit being sun exposure, although frequent indoor tanning is an accomplice.
-Fortunately, advances in medicine and technology mean that there are many ways to successfully treat skin cancer in Del Mar, especially when it’s caught early.
+Fortunately, advances in medicine and technology mean that there are many ways to successfully treat skin cancer, especially when it’s caught early.